aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-account-monitoring.md

 4. `github-ssh-key` - must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url` in `pipelineEnv` account.
 This will be used by ArgoCD addon to authenticate against ay GitHub repository (private or public).
 The secret is expected to be defined in the region where the pipeline will be deployed to.
 For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support).

-5. `github-token` secret must be stored in AWS Secrets Manager for the GitHub pipeline in `pipelineEnv` account.
+5. `github-token` secret must be stored as a plain text in AWS Secrets Manager for the GitHub pipeline in `pipelineEnv` account.
 For more information on how to set it up, please refer to the [docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html).
 The GitHub Personal Access Token should have these scopes:
    1. *repo* - to read the repository
    2. *admin:repo_hook* - if you plan to use webhooks (enabled by default)

+6. Create secret `cdk-context` in `us-east-1` region as a plain text in AWS Secrets Manager for the GitHub pipeline in `pipelineEnv` account.

-6. `cdk-context` secret secret must be stored as a plain text in the following format in AWS Secrets Manager for cdk context for all the 4 AWS accounts used by the solution in `pipelineEnv` account..
+`cdk-context` secret must be stored as a plain text in the following format in AWS Secrets Manager for cdk context for all the 4 AWS accounts used by the solution in `pipelineEnv` account.
+This secret must be created in `us-east-1` region.

     ```
     {